-TxDOT recognized the benefits of creating a wide area of data with the antenna array and is acquiring a 3D-GPR system and plans to work with the Texas Department of Transportation Institute to develop and implement the technology.
+TxDOT recognized the benefits of creating a wide area of data with the antenna array and is acquiring a 3D-GPR system and plans to work with the Texas Transportation Institute to develop and implement the technology.

-In Texas, the scanning of IE/SASW was used to evaluate one 1,000-foot pavement section on US 59, making six passes two feet apart to cover the entire lane width.
+In Texas, the scanning IE/SASW was used to evaluate one 1,000-foot pavement section on US 59, making six passes two feet apart to cover the entire lane width.
 The process identified the location and depth of delamination and correlated well with the pavement cores and GPR data.

-Contact: Enad Mahmoud (who can be emailed at enad.mahmoud@txdot.gov)
+Contact: Enad Mahmoud, enad.mahmoud@txdot.gov